ItsiW/VILF/places/streecha.md

 phone: "+12126777160"
 ---

-If you ever find yourself wishing you were in the 1990s in an Eastern European grandmother's living room/beer hall, boy do I have the place for you.
+If you ever find yourself wishing you were in the 1990s in an Ukrainian grandmother's living room/beer hall, boy do I have the place for you.

 On E 7th St, you'll see a WWII memorial plaque, with a blue Cyrillic sign underneath.
 Head down the stairs and open the nondescript door.
 You'll be in a hallway but hopefully it's the right one.
 The door immediately to your left is the time capsule that takes you into the restaurant.